ChordCon/ChordCon/README.md

 - 👀 I’m interested in
 - Making something interesting
 - 🌱 I’m currently learning
-- HTML, CSS, Jav Script, React
+- HTML, CSS, JavaScript, React
 - 💞️ I’m looking to collaborate on
 - If you don't mind being a beginner...
 And I am not good at English.
 - 📫 How to reach me